robertgarrigos/config_deploy/README.md

 don't want to use git to synchronize the config files of their local site with staging or production.

+ATTENTION: this module can potentially break your site.
+Make sure to read the documentation down here.

 Requirements
 ------------